mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

   ![Onboard Online Sensor](./images/onboard-online-sensor.png 'Onboard Online Sensor')

- 8. Click **Register**
+ 8. Click **Register**.
- 9. In the next step **Download activation file** and click **Finish**
+ 9. In the next step **Download activation file** and click **Finish**.
- 10. At this point if you check again your **Sites and sensors** section you should see both sensors onboarded.
+ 10. Check again your **Sites and sensors** section you should see both sensors onboarded.

-11. At this point you have 3 files downloaded locally (two zips sensons and the iso file) we will upload them to the Storage account created in the section **Azure Defender for IoT BHOL**, this way we will be able to make them available to download in the Virtual Machine.
-Another option could be to download the files directly in the Virtual Machine if you are login in the Azure Portal directly inside the VM.
+11. At this point you have 3 files downloaded locally (two zips licenses sensors and the iso file) we will upload them to the Storage account created in the section **Azure Defender for IoT BHOL**, this way we will be able to make them available to download in the Virtual Machine.
+Another option could be to download the files directly in the Virtual Machine, if you are login in the Azure Portal inside the VM.
 However, sometimes you will have policies on place not allowing this, so the storage account route will make this feasible.

 12. To Upload the Files, go to the Storage Account you created before in the Azure Portal.
 On the left panel select **Containers**, on the right side, click on **acitvationfiles**, next on the top menu click **Upload** browse to the location where you download the files, select all of them and click **Upload**.

-13. Login back to the Virtual Machine, open **Storage Explorer**.
+13. Go back to the windows Virtual Machine, open **Storage Explorer**.
 You will be ask to login to your Azure account where you just upload the files.
 Then select
 **Subscription**.

   ![Storage Explorer](./images/sa-subs-login.png 'Subscription')